helvete/request/README.md

         Script will not expect JSON response payload and will not attempt to format it on standard out
     -x|--exact-response
-        Response will not be formated.
+        Response will not be formatted.
 Only the actual response is printed.
         Useful for commands chaining
     <options-file>
         Provided location of options file.
 See ./post-request-example for clues